-Everyone has heard about the pomp and fervor of Indian weddings.
+Everyone has heard about the pomp and fervour of Indian weddings.
 But things are quite different down south, where the loud celebrations are replaced by peaceful, solemn rituals.
 Tamil weddings are no different.

 While Tamil weddings generally last one day, the final wedding ceremony is a culmination of various rituals and traditions.
 As a result, orchestrating all these events can leave one’s head spinning!
 If you are in a position where you have to plan a Tamil wedding ceremony, this post will help you stay on track!